-Table 5 shows the effect of the contract offer on output sales to the cooperative at the extensive margin.
+Column 1 of Table 3 shows the effect of the contract offer on output sales to the cooperative at the extensive margin.
 The outcome is a dummy equal to one if the farmer reported any output sales to the cooperative at endline.
-On average, treatment increased the probability of allocating any output to the cooperative by 13 percentage points.
-Results analyzing the intensive margin of output allocation, shown in Table B.4, tell a similar story.40
+On average, treatment increased the probability of selling any output to the cooperative by 12 percentage points.
+Given the low rate at which farmers decide to sell output to cooperatives, this represents a sizeable change in behavior at the extensive margin.
+Results analyzing the intensive margin of output allocation, shown in Table B.6, tell a similar story.42

 How do these findings compare to the literature?
-Aflagah et al. (2019) find that in larger village cooperative groups, a cheap talk intervention of sharing ex-ante collective commercialization intentions increased the probability of sales to the cooperative by 1 percentage point (13%) per group member, but do not detect an effect on average.
-By comparison, our point estimate suggests a 13 percentage point (56%) increase in the probability of sales to the cooperative.
+Aflagah et al. (2022) find that in larger village cooperative groups, a cheap talk intervention of sharing ex-ante collective commercialization intentions increased the probability of sales to the cooperative by 1 percentage point (13%) per group member.
+At the median group size (24 members), their intervention increases collective commercialization by 24 percentage points.
+By comparison,

-40One interpretation of this intensive-margin result is that treated farmers simply sold enough extra output to the cooperative to repay their credit for purchasing Aflasafe.
+42One interpretation of this intensive-margin result is that treated farmers simply sold enough extra output to the cooperative to repay their credit for purchasing Aflasafe.
 However, the magnitude of the average treatment effect is roughly double that of the cost of Aflasafe.
 Indeed this increase in output aggregation is sufficient to cover all of a cooperative's marginal costs if they were additionally paying for aflatoxin testing.
-Combined with the premium buyers are willing to pay cooperatives for certified high-quality production, we estimate a cooperative would more than break even given the magnitude of our results.
+Combined with the premium buyers are willing to pay cooperatives for certified high-quality production, we estimate our partner cooperatives could at least break even if they scaled the intervention to all of their members and those members increased output sales to the cooperative by a similar margin.